Andy4495/emulator-8-bit/README.md

 Next steps:

-- More thorough testing of opcode execution and processor flag updates
+- In progress...
+More thorough testing of opcode execution and processor flag updates
-- Visual review of all opcode implementation
+- In progress...
+Visual review of all opcode implementation
-- Clean up compiler warnings (if any)
 - Hooks to allow for automated testing.
 This may include:
   - Updating command line options
   - Updating output formatting
   - Changing list of options in interactive mode
-  - Moving certain operations currently handled by the main program loop into the Z80 processor class
+- DONE Moving certain operations currently handled by the main program loop into the Z80 processor class
+- DONE.
+Clean up compiler warnings (if any)

 See also the [Future Functionality](#future-functionality) items below.